JusticeRage/freedomfighting/README.md

 ...will remove all entries for the user root where the IP address is 151.80.119.32 or the hostame is `manalyzer.org`.
 The user will also be prompted before deleting each record because of the `--check` option.
 Finally, the file `/etc/app/logs/access.log` will be processed in addition to all the default ones.

+If folders are given as positional arguments (`/etc/app/logs/` for instance), the script will recursively crawl them and clean any file with the `.log` extension (*.log.1, *.log.2.gz, etc. included).

 #### Daemonizing the script